pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

 0. Used terminology

-    - "Defined value" is a value for which memory is allocated and initialized.
+    - "Defined value" is a value for which memory is allocated and initialized to some value.
-    - "Undefined value" is a value for which memory is allocated, but the content of the memory can be arbitrary.
+    - "Uninitialized value" is a value for which memory is allocated, but the content of the memory can be arbitrary.
     - "Indefinite value" represents a structural lack of value.
     - "Sparse tensor format" is a memory-efficient storage format for tensors